-Line-up, era & conditions, for me at least, could barley be more beguiling…..you understand the implications extending right?
+Line-up, era & conditions, for me at least, could barely be more beguiling…..you understand the implications extending right?

 & damn! … it delivers, resoundingly! – on the exact magic proposed.